 399 backers Limited (1 left of 400)

 EARLY BIRD SPECIAL!
 For the fastest and the most dedicated supporters.
 One Bitlock delivered to your door with a virtual bear hug!
-(Save $55 compared to future retail price of $140) Please add $20 for shipping to US and CanadaEstimated delivery:Add $35 USD to ship outside the US
+(Save $55 compared to future retail price of $140) Please add $20 for shipping to US and CanadaEstimated delivery:Ships anywhere in the world

 One Bitlock delivered to your door with a virtual hug!
-(Save $30 compared to expected future retail price of $140) Please add $20 for shipping to US and CanadaEstimated delivery:Add $35 USD to ship outside the US
+(Save $30 compared to expected future retail price of $140) Please add $20 for shipping to US and CanadaEstimated delivery:Ships anywhere in the world

 Get one BitLock in any of the following custom colors: Red, Kickstarter Green, Orange, Pink, and Brown, Black.
-Please add $20 for shipping to US and CanadaEstimated delivery:Add $35 USD to ship outside the US
+Please add $20 for shipping to US and CanadaEstimated delivery:Ships anywhere in the world

 DINE WITH US: We’ll fly you to our office to spend the day with our team and have dinner afterwards in San Francisco.
 Domestic class flight to San Francisco is covered for one (1) person and you will need to cover any additional travel expenses.
 PLEASE CONTACT US BEFORE PLEDGINGEstimated delivery: